 Preparing Bottles: Parents/guardians are responsible for providing an adequate number of prepared bottles with the intent of only one feeding per bottle; and are encouraged to provide one extra bottle daily than your infant's normal feeding pattern.
 Bottles prepared at home may only contain breastmilk or your formula choice.
 Bottles must come pre-made, CYS Staff are not permitted to mix formula brought from home.
 Medications or cereal may not be mixed with formula, unless otherwise indicated in the SNAP care plan due to medical reason.
-Glass bottles are not allowed and all bottles must have caps.
+All bottles must have caps.
 Bottles for infants (under 12 months) may only contain formula or breast milk.
 Whole milk is allowed for children over 12 months.

-Labeling Bottles: Whether providing empty bottles for the Center provided formula, bottles containing an alternate formula, or bottles containing breastmilk; parents are required to label each bottle with this information:
+Labeling Bottles: Whether providing empty bottles for the Center provided formula, bottles containing an alternate formula, or bottles containing breastmilk; parents are required to label each bottle with the following information:

-- ✓ Infant's first & last name (All bottles) - ✓ Date & time formula was prepared by parents at home - ✓ Date & time breastmilk was expressed AND Date & time breastmilk was thawed
+- ✓ Infant's first & last name (All bottles) - ✓ Date & time formula was prepared by parents at home - ✓ Date & time breastmilk was expressed AND Date & time breastmilk was thawed - CYS has created a standardized label which can be provided for completion prior to arrival.
+The process will be reviewed during your Program Orientation prior to your first day in care.